 We’ve been eating a lot of our fruit and vegetables!
-While I will freeze some of our harvest, I mostly rely on canning to preserve.
+While I will freeze some of the yearly harvest, I mostly rely on canning to preserve it.
 I’ve been eyeing this freeze-dryer, and I have heard so many positives about this company but I’m just not quite ready to make that investment.
 Maybe next year.

 So back to my canning, today I’m just taking a few minutes to share with you 7 of my favorite canning supplies and tools that have really helped me put up a lot of produce in a small amount of time.
 These are all worth checking out and I think you’ll find they help you to up your canning game…

-7 Favorite Canning Supplies to Up Your Canning Game
+7 Favorite Canning Equipment to Up Your Canning Game

 - Tattler Reusable Canning Lids – The canning lid shortage last year had me scrambling to find more lids.
 After what happened last year, I decided to buy a bunch of the Tatler reusable lids.
 This year I’ve canned 95% of my jars with these lids and have had great success!
 I have only had 2 jars (out of over 75) that did not seal properly which were probably due to user error.
 The best place to buy these is through Tatler (linked), which offers free shipping and bulk packaging for the very best price.